 “You mean about Allmother’s Commands?”

 Lightsong nodded.
 “I thought I had it figured out, Scoot.
 I’d gotten myself in too deeply.
-I can’t keep up with all of the things Blushweaver is plotting--I’ve never been good at focusing on the details.
-I’m much better with personalities, with understanding why people do, what their eventual goals are.
+I can’t keep up with all of the things Blushweaver is plotting--I’ve never been good at details.
+I’m much better with personalities-- with understanding why people do, and what their eventual goals are.
 However, the subtleties of politics, the plots and the schemes, I don’t deal well with those.”

 Llarimar didn’t respond.